valentyn-archo/VALYANO_HOTELS/README.md

 # VALYANO Hotel

-A booking application, when someone can book the room in the hotel.
+A booking application, when someone can book the appartments.

 ## Getting Started